sailfishos-chum/main/README.md

 discontinued SFOS applications, tools and libraries missing on SFOS as distributed by Jolla.
 Depending on the type of software, recommended ways of submission vary, as described below.

+After the successful submission, updates are handled by changing version information at OBS service file in `sailfishos:chum:testing`, checking that it compiles, and promotion to `sailfishos:chum`.

 ### Asking for help